womogenes/photon-jet/README.md

 ### Data preparation

 Two datasets are required: one contains raw ECAL images, and the other contains processed BDT variables.
-These datasets will be made available on CERNBox soon.
+They are available on the CERN EOS at `/eos/user/w/wifeng/photon-jet/data`.
+Here is a public link: <https://cernbox.cern.ch/s/qe4mYaSEkKJwWa5>

 Modify `config.yaml` to point to the correct data paths:
 ```yaml